Wagering Guide

 I

-Inquiry: Official investigation of rules infraction.
+Inquiry: Official investigation of a rules infraction.

 J